himank99/chrome_dinosaur_game/README.md

 # chrome dinosaur game
-T-Rex Dinosaur - a replica of the hidden game from Chrome offline mode.
+T-Rex Dinosaur - a replica of the hidden game from Chrome offline mode using pygame module.
 Press Space to  your Dino, use down arrow (↓) to duck.

 ## To do
 - Add high score bar